Lalena Shaver Lalena Shaver

 I was building something, even when I couldn't see the blueprint.

 Years later another relationship ended and I moved back to Oregon.
-And then on an ordinary day at a nonprofit serving people experiencing homelessness and chronic poverty, I met Kelly.
+And then on an ordinary night at the Bend Brewfest, I met Kelly.

 Three weeks later I knew.
 This was it.
 This was the person I had been becoming myself for.